-There is a wide variety of homework; not all will be written.
-For example, some may be reading, prereading, research and online homework.
+Other homework set may include; reading, pre-reading, research and exam practice.
 Some homework may consist of long-term projects set over a period of weeks.
 Families can support their child to complete their home learning by looking through their planner daily, ensuring work is completed to the best possible standard and handed in by the set deadline.

 When revising, students should use look, cover, write, check, this is modelled in Morning Meetings each morning and will help students to achieve success in their cycle assessments that take place twice a year.